Processing math: 1%

 Motivated by the relations among unitary, isometric and co-isometric operators, we continue to characterize the co-isometric composition operator on the quaternionic Fock space.

-Theorem 4.9 Let $ \varphi\in \mathcal{R}( \mathbb{H}) $ such that $ \varphi( \mathbb{C}_I)\subset \mathbb{C}_I $ for some $ I\in \mathbb{S}. $ Denote $ \varphi(p)= p\mu-c $ with $ |\mu| \leq 1 $ and $ \mu \in \mathbb{C}_I $ such that $ C_{\varphi} $ is bounded on $ \mathcal{F}^2(\mathbb{H}). $ Then $ C_{\varphi} $ is co-isometric if and only if $ c=0 $ and $ |\mu|=1. $
+Theorem 4.9 Let \varphi\in \mathcal{R}( \mathbb{H}) such that \varphi( \mathbb{C}_I)\subset \mathbb{C}_I for some I\in \mathbb{S}.
+Denote \varphi(p)= p\mu-c with |\mu| \leq 1 and \mu \in \mathbb{C}_I such that C_{\varphi} is bounded on \mathcal{F}^2(\mathbb{H}).
+Then C_{\varphi} is co-isometric if and only if c=0 and |\mu|=1.

-Proof Necessity Suppose $ C_{\varphi} $ is co-isometric on $ \mathcal{F}^2(\mathbb{H}) $ and denote $ \left.p\right|_{ \mathbb{C}_I}=z, \left.q\right|_{ \mathbb{C}_I}=w $ for $ I \in \mathbb{S}. $ And then it follows that $ (C_{\varphi} C_{\varphi}^{*} K_{z})(w)=K_{z}(w), \quad \forall\; z, w \in \mathbb{C}_I. $ According to (2.1), it follows that
+Proof Necessity Suppose C_{\varphi} is co-isometric on \mathcal{F}^2(\mathbb{H}) and denote \left.p\right|_{ \mathbb{C}_I}=z, \left.q\right|_{ \mathbb{C}_I}=w for I \in \mathbb{S}.
+And then it follows that (C_{\varphi} C_{\varphi}^{*} K_{z})(w)=K_{z}(w), \quad \forall\; z, w \in \mathbb{C}_I.
+According to (2.1), it follows that

-$ \begin{eqnarray} K_{\varphi(z)}(\varphi(w))=K_{z}(w), \quad \forall\; z, w \in \mathbb{C}_I. \end{eqnarray} $ (4.1)
+\begin{eqnarray} K_{\varphi(z)}(\varphi(w))=K_{z}(w), \quad \forall\; z, w \in \mathbb{C}_I. \end{eqnarray} (4.1)

-If $ \mu=0 $, $ \varphi(p) \equiv-c, $ and (4.1) becomes into $ K_{-c}(-c)=K_{z}(w) $, implying $ C_{\varphi} $ cannot be co-isometric.
-So $ \mu \neq 0 $ and then taking $ w=\frac{c}{\mu} $, we deduce that
+If \mu=0 , \varphi(p) \equiv-c, and (4.1) becomes into K_{-c}(-c)=K_{z}(w) , implying C_{\varphi} cannot be co-isometric.
+So \mu \neq 0 and then taking w=\frac{c}{\mu} , we deduce that

-$ \begin{align*} 1=\sum\limits_{n=0}^{\infty} \frac{\overline{z}^{n} c^{n}}{n ! {\mu}^{n}}. \end{align*} $
+\begin{align*} 1=\sum\limits_{n=0}^{\infty} \frac{\overline{z}^{n} c^{n}}{n ! {\mu}^{n}}. \end{align*}

-Comparing coefficients on both sides we obtain $ c=0. $ Further, let $ z=w $ in (4.1), it turns out $ K_{\varphi(z)}(\varphi(z))=K_{z}(z), $ implying
+Comparing coefficients on both sides we obtain c=0.
+Further, let z=w in (4.1), it turns out K_{\varphi(z)}(\varphi(z))=K_{z}(z), implying

-$ \begin{align*} \sum\limits_{n=0}^{\infty} \frac{|\mu|^{2 n}|z|^{2 n}}{n !}=\sum\limits_{n=0}^{\infty} \frac{|z|^{2 n}}{n !}, \quad \forall z \in \mathbb{C}_I. \end{align*} $
+\begin{align*} \sum\limits_{n=0}^{\infty} \frac{|\mu|^{2 n}|z|^{2 n}}{n !}=\sum\limits_{n=0}^{\infty} \frac{|z|^{2 n}}{n !}, \quad \forall z \in \mathbb{C}_I. \end{align*}

-It follows that $ |\mu|=1. $
+It follows that |\mu|=1.

-Sufficiency Assume that $ \varphi(z)=z \mu $ with $ |\mu|=1, $ it follows that
+Sufficiency Assume that \varphi(z)=z \mu with |\mu|=1, it follows that

-$ \begin{align*} (C_{\varphi}C_{\varphi}^{*}K_z)(w)=\sum\limits_{n=0}^{\infty} \frac{(\overline{z \mu})^{n}(w \mu)^{n}}{n !}=\sum\limits_{n=0}^{\infty} \frac{\overline{z}^{n} w^{n}}{n !}=K_z(w), \end{align*} $
+\begin{align*} (C_{\varphi}C_{\varphi}^{*}K_z)(w)=\sum\limits_{n=0}^{\infty} \frac{(\overline{z \mu})^{n}(w \mu)^{n}}{n !}=\sum\limits_{n=0}^{\infty} \frac{\overline{z}^{n} w^{n}}{n !}=K_z(w), \end{align*}

-for any $ z, w \in \mathbb{C}_I. $ And then we extend the above equation onto $ \mathcal{F}^2(\mathbb{H}) $ by Proposition 2.4.
-For any $ q=x+yJ \in \mathbb{H} $ and denoting $ w=x+yI, $ we obtain
+for any z, w \in \mathbb{C}_I.
+And then we extend the above equation onto \mathcal{F}^2(\mathbb{H}) by Proposition 2.4.
+For any q=x+yJ \in \mathbb{H} and denoting w=x+yI, we obtain

-$ \begin{align*} (C_{\varphi}C_{\varphi}^{*}K_{z})(q)&=\frac{1}{2}(1+JI)(C_{\varphi}C_{\varphi}^{*}K_{z})(\overline{w}) + \frac{1}{2}(1-JI)(C_{\varphi}C_{\varphi}^{*}K_{z})(w)\\ &=\frac{1}{2}(1+JI)(K_z)(\overline{w}) +\frac{1}{2}(1-JI)(K_z)(w)\\ &=K_{z}(q). \end{align*} $
+\begin{align*} (C_{\varphi}C_{\varphi}^{*}K_{z})(q)&=\frac{1}{2}(1+JI)(C_{\varphi}C_{\varphi}^{*}K_{z})(\overline{w}) + \frac{1}{2}(1-JI)(C_{\varphi}C_{\varphi}^{*}K_{z})(w)\\ &=\frac{1}{2}(1+JI)(K_z)(\overline{w}) +\frac{1}{2}(1-JI)(K_z)(w)\\ &=K_{z}(q). \end{align*}

 Taking the conjugate on both sides, we deduce that

-$ \begin{align*} \overline{(C_{\varphi}C_{\varphi}^{*}K_{z})(q)}=(C_{\varphi}C_{\varphi}^{*}K_{q})(z)=K_{q}(z). \end{align*} $
+\begin{align*} \overline{(C_{\varphi}C_{\varphi}^{*}K_{z})(q)}=(C_{\varphi}C_{\varphi}^{*}K_{q})(z)=K_{q}(z). \end{align*}

-And then, for $ p=x+yJ \in \mathbb{H} $, denoting $ z=x+yI $ and using Proposition 2.4, we get
+And then, for p=x+yJ \in \mathbb{H} , denoting z=x+yI and using Proposition 2.4, we get

-$ \begin{align*} (C_{\varphi}C_{\varphi}^{*}K_{q})(p) &=\frac{1}{2}(1+JI)(C_{\varphi}C_{\varphi}^{*}K_{q})(\bar z)+\frac{1}{2}(1-JI) (C_{\varphi}C_{\varphi}^{*}K_{q})(z)\\ &=\frac{1}{2}(1+JI)K_{q}(\bar z) +\frac{1}{2}(1-JI)K_{q}(z)\\ &=K_{q}(p). \end{align*} $
+\begin{align*} (C_{\varphi}C_{\varphi}^{*}K_{q})(p) &=\frac{1}{2}(1+JI)(C_{\varphi}C_{\varphi}^{*}K_{q})(\bar z)+\frac{1}{2}(1-JI) (C_{\varphi}C_{\varphi}^{*}K_{q})(z)\\ &=\frac{1}{2}(1+JI)K_{q}(\bar z) +\frac{1}{2}(1-JI)K_{q}(z)\\ &=K_{q}(p). \end{align*}

-This means $ (C_{\varphi}C_{\varphi}^{*}K_{p})(q)=K_{p}(q), \quad \forall\; p, q \in \mathbb{H}. $ Employing the set $ \mathcal{M} $ is dense in $ \mathcal{F}^2(\mathbb{H}), $ it yields that $ (C_{\varphi} C_{\varphi}^{*})f=f $ for all $ f \in \mathcal{F}^2(\mathbb{H}). $ This completes the proof.
+This means (C_{\varphi}C_{\varphi}^{*}K_{p})(q)=K_{p}(q), \quad \forall\; p, q \in \mathbb{H}.
+Employing the set \mathcal{M} is dense in \mathcal{F}^2(\mathbb{H}), it yields that (C_{\varphi} C_{\varphi}^{*})f=f for all f \in \mathcal{F}^2(\mathbb{H}).
+This completes the proof.

-Interestingly, we can further prove the co-isometric composition operator is unitary on $ \mathcal{F}^2(\mathbb{H}) $.
+Interestingly, we can further prove the co-isometric composition operator is unitary on \mathcal{F}^2(\mathbb{H}) .

-Corollary 4.10 Let $ \varphi\in \mathcal{R}( \mathbb{H}) $ such that $ \varphi( \mathbb{C}_I)\subset \mathbb{C}_I $ for some $ I\in \mathbb{S}. $ Denote $ \varphi(p)= p\mu+c $ with $ |\mu| \leq 1 $ and $ \mu \in \mathbb{C}_I $ such that $ C_{\varphi} $ is bounded on $ \mathcal{F}^2(\mathbb{H}). $ Then $ C_{\varphi} $ is co-isometric if and only if $ C_{\varphi} $ is unitary.
+Corollary 4.10 Let \varphi\in \mathcal{R}( \mathbb{H}) such that \varphi( \mathbb{C}_I)\subset \mathbb{C}_I for some I\in \mathbb{S}.
+Denote \varphi(p)= p\mu+c with |\mu| \leq 1 and \mu \in \mathbb{C}_I such that C_{\varphi} is bounded on \mathcal{F}^2(\mathbb{H}).
+Then C_{\varphi} is co-isometric if and only if C_{\varphi} is unitary.

-Proof We only need to prove $ C_{\varphi} $ is unitary when it is co-isometric.
-At this time, Theorem 4.9 implies $ \varphi(p)= p\mu $ with $ |\mu|=1 $.
-For any two functions $ f, g\in \mathcal{F}^2(\mathbb{H}) $ writing as
+Proof We only need to prove C_{\varphi} is unitary when it is co-isometric.
+At this time, Theorem 4.9 implies \varphi(p)= p\mu with |\mu|=1 .
+For any two functions f, g\in \mathcal{F}^2(\mathbb{H}) writing as

-$ \begin{align*} f(p)=\sum\limits_{n=0}^{\infty}p^{n} a_{n}, \quad\text{where }a_{n}\in \mathbb{H} \text{ and} \sum\limits_{n=0}^\infty |a_n|^2n!<\infty, \\ g(p)=\sum\limits_{n=0}^{\infty}p^{n} b_{n}, \quad\text{where }b_{n}\in \mathbb{H} \text{ and} \sum\limits_{n=0}^\infty |b_n|^2n!<\infty, \end{align*} $
+\begin{align*} f(p)=\sum\limits_{n=0}^{\infty}p^{n} a_{n}, \quad\text{where }a_{n}\in \mathbb{H} \text{ and} \sum\limits_{n=0}^\infty |a_n|^2n!<\infty, \\ g(p)=\sum\limits_{n=0}^{\infty}p^{n} b_{n}, \quad\text{where }b_{n}\in \mathbb{H} \text{ and} \sum\limits_{n=0}^\infty |b_n|^2n!<\infty, \end{align*}

 it turns out that

-$ \begin{align*} \langle C_{\varphi} f, C_{\varphi} g\rangle &=\int_{ \mathbb{C}_I} e^{-|z|^{2}} \overline{(C_{\varphi} g)_{I}(z)}( C_{\varphi}f)_{I}(z)d \sigma(x, y) \\ &=\int_{ \mathbb{C}_I} e^{-|z|^{2}} \overline{g_{I}(\varphi_{I}(z))}f_{I}(\varphi_{I}(z)) d \sigma(x, y) \\ &=\int_{ \mathbb{C}_I} e^{-|z|^{2}} \overline{\left(\sum\limits_{n=0}^{\infty}( z\mu)^{n} b_{n}\right)}\left( \sum\limits_{n=0}^{\infty}( z\mu)^{n} a_{n}\right) d \sigma(x, y) \\ &= \sum\limits_{n=0}^{\infty} n ! \overline{b_{n}} a_{n}=\langle f, g\rangle, \end{align*} $
+\begin{align*} \langle C_{\varphi} f, C_{\varphi} g\rangle &=\int_{ \mathbb{C}_I} e^{-|z|^{2}} \overline{(C_{\varphi} g)_{I}(z)}( C_{\varphi}f)_{I}(z)d \sigma(x, y) \\ &=\int_{ \mathbb{C}_I} e^{-|z|^{2}} \overline{g_{I}(\varphi_{I}(z))}f_{I}(\varphi_{I}(z)) d \sigma(x, y) \\ &=\int_{ \mathbb{C}_I} e^{-|z|^{2}} \overline{\left(\sum\limits_{n=0}^{\infty}( z\mu)^{n} b_{n}\right)}\left( \sum\limits_{n=0}^{\infty}( z\mu)^{n} a_{n}\right) d \sigma(x, y) \\ &= \sum\limits_{n=0}^{\infty} n ! \overline{b_{n}} a_{n}=\langle f, g\rangle, \end{align*}

-implying $ C_{\varphi} $ is isometric.
-So we conclude $ C_{\varphi} $ is unitary, ending the proof.
+implying C_{\varphi} is isometric.
+So we conclude C_{\varphi} is unitary, ending the proof.

 References